From Fairness to Contract: The New Direction of the Rules Against Insider Trading, 14 Hofstra Law Review 6 (1985)

 Date of Authorship for this Version

 Macey, Jonathan R., "From Fairness to Contract: The New Direction of the Rules Against Insider Trading" (1985).
 Faculty Scholarship Series.
-Paper 1769.
+1769.